Any substantive changes in this Legislative Summary that have been made since the preceding issue are indicated in bold print.

 Clause 2 of Bill C‑13 amends the wording of certain paragraphs of the preamble to the OLA to align the English and French versions and adds a reference to the territorial governments.
 In addition, it adds new paragraphs to the preamble to expand its scope, including to confirm the federal government’s commitment to:

 Clauses 8 and 9 of Bill C‑13 change the wording of the OLA’s provisions dealing with legislative instruments, treaties and federal–provincial/territorial agreements, but do not make substantive changes.
-In addition, new section 10(2) of the OLA and the accompanying marginal note now refer to the territories as well.
+In addition, amended section 10(2) of the OLA and the accompanying marginal note now refer to the territories as well.

 During the debate on modernizing the OLA, stakeholders unanimously called on the federal government to pass legislation requiring Supreme Court judges to be bilingual.
-The official‑languages reform proposal confirmed that the pool of potential judges who are fluent in both official languages has grown since the OLA was passed in 1988 and that recognizing the equal status of English and French in all federal courts is important.56 The proposal also acknowledged the need to ensure representation of Indigenous peoples in the country’s most powerful institutions, including the Supreme Court.
-As a result, it stated that the federal government “will take into account the case law on the composition and eligibility criteria of the Supreme Court in developing this proposed legislative amendment.”57
+The official‑languages reform proposal confirmed that the pool of potential judges who are fluent in both official languages has grown since the OLA was passed in 1988 and that recognizing the equal status of English and French in all federal courts is important.62 The proposal also acknowledged the need to ensure representation of Indigenous peoples in the country’s most powerful institutions, including the Supreme Court.
+As a result, it stated that the federal government “will take into account the case law on the composition and eligibility criteria of the Supreme Court in developing this proposed legislative amendment.”63

 In the official‑languages reform proposal, the government stated that administrative measures would be taken to enhance the status of both official languages in the federal public service in order to achieve the following:

-These changes stem in part from the findings of a 2017 report prepared for the Clerk of the Privy Council that set out proposals for improving the standing of both official languages in the federal public service.62
+These changes stem in part from the findings of a 2017 report prepared for the Clerk of the Privy Council that set out proposals for improving the standing of both official languages in the federal public service.72

-Clause 21 of Bill C‑13 adds to section 42 of the OLA the government’s commitment to advancing the use of both official languages in the conduct of Canada’s external affairs and to promoting French as part of Canada’s diplomatic relations.72 Additionally, the Minister of Foreign Affairs is responsible for implementing this commitment.
+Clause 21 adds to section 42 of the OLA the government’s commitment to advancing the use of both official languages in the conduct of Canada’s external affairs and to promoting French as part of Canada’s diplomatic relations.86 Additionally, the Minister of Foreign Affairs is responsible for implementing this commitment.
 Note that the coordination role assigned to the Minister of Canadian Heritage initially found in section 42 now appears in the purpose of the OLA, in new section 2.1(2), and extends beyond Part VII (clause 4).

 The reform proposal of February 2021 stated that administrative measures will be taken to:

-Clauses 27 and 28 of Bill C‑13 correct the French versions of sections 51 and 53 of the OLA to better match the English wording.
+Clauses 27 and 28 of Bill C‑13 correct the French versions of sections 51 and 53 respectively of the OLA to better match the English wording.

 Clause 35 adds section 63.1 to the OLA to authorize the publication of portions of the Commissioner’s investigation reports, namely, the summary, findings and recommendations, while keeping the identity of complainants confidential.
 The Commissioner must give at least 30 business days’ notice to the deputy head of the federal institution concerned of the Commissioner’s intention to make this information public.

-Clause 36 adds sections to the OLA respecting compliance agreements and orders.
+Clause 36 adds sections 64.1 to 64.6 to the OLA, with respect to compliance agreements and orders.
 New section 64.1 grants the Commissioner the ability to enter into a compliance agreement containing any terms that the Commissioner considers necessary with a federal institution that is under investigation.
 New section 64.2 stipulates that entering into such an agreement precludes the Commissioner from taking other types of measures (e.g., orders, court remedies) and the complainant from pursuing court remedies.
 This new section of the OLA will later be amended by order of the Governor in Council to specify that the ability to impose administrative monetary penalties will also be excluded in cases where a compliance agreement is entered into (clause 71(3)).

 New section 64.3 of the OLA provides that compliance with a compliance agreement will result in the withdrawal of any pending court applications.
-New section 64.4 provides that, in the case of failure to comply with a compliance agreement, the Commissioner can apply to the Federal Court for an order requiring the federal institution to comply with the agreement, a remedy or a reinstatement of proceedings.
-In addition, this new section authorizes the federal institution and the complainant to appear as parties to the proceedings, allows the complainant to apply for a remedy and specifies that an application to the Federal Court must be made within one year of the notice given by the Commissioner or any longer period the court allows.
+New section 64.4 provides that, in the case of failure to comply with a compliance agreement, the Commissioner can apply to the Federal Court for an order requiring the federal institution to comply with the agreement, a remedy or a reinstatement of proceedings that had been suspended.
+In addition, this new section authorizes the federal institution and the complainant to appear as parties to the proceedings, allows the complainant to apply to the court for a remedy and specifies that an application to the Federal Court must be made within one year of the notice of non‑compliance given by the Commissioner or any longer period the court allows.

-New section 64.5 of the OLA grants the Commissioner the ability to make an order, including after an investigation concerning Parts IV and V of the OLA or if the Commissioner has made recommendations regarding an identical contravention in the past to no effect.
-This section also provides that the Commissioner must first invite the federal institution concerned to enter into a compliance agreement.
+New section 64.5 also provides that the Commissioner must first invite the federal institution concerned to enter into a compliance agreement.
 It stipulates that the order may include any conditions the Commissioner deems appropriate and requires the Commissioner to notify the federal institution before making the order and allow it 20 days to respond.
 The institution concerned may either indicate the action taken or the reasons why no action has been taken, or enter into a compliance agreement with the Commissioner.
 The latter must give a notice when issuing the order and inform the parties of their recourse rights.
-The order takes effect on the 31st business day after receipt of the notice, which is deemed to have taken place on the 5th business day after the date of the notice.
+The order takes effect on the 31st business day after the federal institution receives the notice, which is deemed to have taken place on the fifth business day after the date of the notice.

 New section 64.6 specifies that the order made by the Commissioner may, if necessary, be filed with the Federal Court and that, once it is filed, it carries the same weight as though it had been made by a Federal Court judge.
 The Commissioner therefore has the same remedies as the court would have to enforce the order should the federal institution not comply with it.